Lymphoma: High-grade

 The treatment of side effects is also important as they can occur due to the chemotherapy or the stem cell transplantation.
 It was evaluated whether mesenchymal stromal cells can be used for the treatment and prophylaxis of graft-versus-host diseases.
 The evidence is very uncertain about the therapeutic effect of mesenchymal stromal cells to treat graft-versus-host diseases on the all-cause mortality and complete disappear of chronic acute graft-versus-host diseases.
 Mesenchymal stromal cells may result in little to no difference in the all-cause mortality, relapse of malignant disease and incidence of acute and chronic graft-versus-host diseases if they are used for prophylactic reason.
 Moreover, it was seen that platelet transfusions for people undergoing a chemotherapy or a stem cell transplantation for the prevention of bleeding events had different effects on the number of participants with a bleeding event, the number of days on which a bleeding occurred, the mortality secondary to bleeding and the number of platelet transfusions depending on the way they were used (therapeutic, depending on a threshold, different dose schedules or prophylactic).

-Four chimeric antigen receptor CAR-T cell therapies are FDA-approved for non-Hodgkin lymphoma, including lisocabtagene maraleucel (for relapsed or refractory large B-cell lymphoma with two failed systemic treatments), axicabtagene ciloleucel, tisagenlecleucel (for large B-cell lymphoma), and brexucabtagene autoleucel(for mantle cell lymphoma).
+Four chimeric antigen receptor T cell therapies are FDA-approved for non-Hodgkin lymphoma, including lisocabtagene maraleucel (for relapsed or refractory large B-cell lymphoma with two failed systemic treatments), axicabtagene ciloleucel, tisagenlecleucel (for large B-cell lymphoma), and brexucabtagene autoleucel (for mantle cell lymphoma).
 These therapies come with certification and other restrictions.

 Hodgkin lymphoma

 Hodgkin lymphoma typically is treated with radiotherapy alone, as long as it is localized.

 Advanced Hodgkin disease requires systemic chemotherapy, sometimes combined with radiotherapy.
 Chemotherapy used includes the ABVD regimen, which is commonly used in the United States.
 Other regimens used in the management of Hodgkin lymphoma include BEACOPP and Stanford V. Considerable controversy exists regarding the use of ABVD or BEACOPP.
 Briefly, both regimens are effective, but BEACOPP is associated with more toxicity.
 Encouragingly, a significant number of people who relapse after ABVD can still be salvaged by stem cell transplant.

-Scientists evaluated whether positron-emission-tomography scans between the chemotherapy cycles can be used to make assumptions about the survival.
+Scientists evaluated whether positron emission tomography scans between the chemotherapy cycles can be used to make assumptions about the survival.
 The evidence is very uncertain about the effect of negative (= good prognosis) or positive (= bad prognosis) interim PET scan results on the progression-free survival.
 Negative interim PET scan results may result in an increase in progression-free survival compared if the adjusted result was measured.
 Negative interim PET scan results probably result in a large increase in the overall survival compared to those with a positive interim PET scan result.

 Current research evaluated whether Nivolumab can be used for the treatment of a Hodgkin's lymphoma.
 The evidence is very uncertain about the effect of Nivolumab for patients with a Hodgkin's lymphoma on the overall survival, the quality of life, the survival without a progression, the response rate (=complete disappear) and grade 3 or 4 serious adverse events.